 4. 2523 Prytania St., Our Mother of Perpetual Help

 The original owner, Henry Lonsdale, made his fortune selling burlap sacks, and was the first to add chicory to coffee.
-Once an active Catholic chapel, this site was one of several in the area owned by Anne Rice and the setting for her novel Violin.
+Once an active Catholic chapel, this site was one of several in the area owned by novelist Anne Rice and the setting for her novel Violin.
 The author’s childhood home is down the street at 2301 St. Charles Ave.

 5. 2504 Prytania St., Women’s Opera Guild Home

 Some of the Garden District’s most memorable homes incorporate more than one style.
-Designed by William Freret in 1858, this one combines Greek Revival and Queen Anne styles.
+Designed by William Freret in 1858, this one combines Greek Revival design with Queen Anne–style additions.
 It’s now owned by the Women’s Opera Guild.
 Tours ($15 per person) are offered Monday 10:30am to 4pm between Labor Day and Memorial Day (but not holiday Mon) (www.operaguildhome.org; tel.
 504/914-2591; or at 9:30am daily year-round through Gray Line New Orleans).

 6. 2340 Prytania St., Toby’s Corner

 The Garden District’s oldest known home was built in 1838 for Philadelphia wheelwright Thomas Toby in the then-popular Greek Revival style.
 The “non-Creole” style still followed Creole building techniques, such as raising the house up on brick piers to combat flooding and encourage air circulation.
 The house changed hands in 1858 to a family whose descendants still live here, six generations and many renovations and expansions later.